The Curriculum of the Steiner School - Class 5

 Personal Narratives are commonly done in 4th Grade.
 Steiner never mentioned Friendly Letters but I like to put them in 5th Grade.
 Having pen pals is handy when you are doing U.S. Geography.
 Steiner was VERY big on writing Business Letters in 6th Grade.
 In 7th Grade, children get into Creative Writing (this is the block called Wish, Wonder, and Surprise) and in 8th Grade they tackle Persuasive Writing, Essay Writing, and Speeches.

-Obviously, it is not hard to explain the idea of letter writing to your child, so no textbook is needed!
 This is a good chance to make sure your child has memorized your complete mailing address, as well as the two letter postal abbreviations of all 50 U.S. States (or your home country).

 Instead of as a main lesson, if you're setting your child up with a pen pal, it makes sense to do this throughout the course of 5th grade.
 However, it would be nice to make a MLB or even a scrapbook where you collect all of the letters you receive from different parts of the country!